 Note that if you have another administrator account on the computer aside from the locked one, you don’t need to go through all these steps.
 Jump down to the Resetting the Password section below and follow those steps to reset the password using the other account.

 First, you’ll need to create a bootable Windows 10 disk on a flash drive.
 Once you’ve done that, insert the drive into your PC so you can boot from the new installation.
 On most machines, you need to press F12 or a similar key as soon as you power on your computer to choose a device to boot from.
 Select your flash drive, let Windows load, and when you see the initial Windows 10 setup screen, press Shift + F10 to open a Command Prompt.

 Next, you may need to do a bit of fumbling around to find out which partition the Windows installation is on.
 Usually, this will be the C: drive or the D: drive.
 To check, type the following command, which will change the active directory of the command prompt to the root of the C: drive (or whichever letter you insert).
 If the command returns The system cannot find the drive specified, then that letter isn’t right.

-Once you find the right drive, we want to change the directory again (that’s the cd command).
+Once you find the right drive, you’ll want to change the directory again (that’s the cd command).
 Type this line to access the System32 folder:

-Here’s where we pull a little trick.
+Here’s where you pull a little trick.
 Windows provides a shortcut to the Ease of Access menu on the sign-in page for users who need visual or other help.
-We can use a few commands to replace this shortcut with a command prompt instead, giving access to the system.
+You can use a few commands to replace this shortcut with a command prompt instead, giving access to the system.
 Type these two commands, one at a time.
-The first backs up the Ease of Access shortcut so we can restore it later; the second replaces it with a command prompt shortcut.
+The first backs up the Ease of Access shortcut so you can restore it later; the second replaces it with a command prompt shortcut.

 ren utilman.exe utilman.exe.bak ren cmd.exe utilman.exe